Newmarket Canal: Cancellation

 Borden put a quick end to "Mulock's Madness".

 All of the debate sparked by Wallace's motion was ultimately for nothing, as Laurier dissolved the parliament the next day on 29 July for a 21 September election.
 The Liberals based their campaign on the topic of reciprocity, as free trade was known at the time.
 The Conservatives ignored the reciprocity issues and ran a campaign centring on the Liberal's runaway spending.
 The Newmarket canal was front and centre in the debate, put up as an example of an out-of-control government.
 Aylsworth decided to retire, and did not contest his seat.
 The canal remained popular in the area, but not enough to keep the riding, which was won by the Conservatives in a tight race in an election that was otherwise a Conservative sweep.

 When Robert Borden's Conservative government came into power, he appointed Frank Cochrane to replace Graham in the Ministry of Railways and Canals.
 Cochrane immediately froze construction on the canal, and ordered new accounting for all of the ministry's ongoing work across the country.
 W.A.
 Bowden, the new chief engineer, replied with a report on 3 January 1912, stating that about 80% of the work was complete on the main portion of the canal, but little of the dredging of the upper Holland had been carried out.
-He estimated traffic would be limited to pleasure boats and barges carrying wood to the factories, but the locks and bridges would have to be manned at an annual cost of $4,000, and another $4,000 to run the pumping system that had been introduced to keep the canal full.
+He estimated traffic would be limited to pleasure boats and barges carrying wood to the factories, but the locks and bridges would have to be staffed at an annual cost of $4,000, and another $4,000 to run the pumping system that had been introduced to keep the canal full.
 Although most of the work was complete, he estimated that they could save $393,000 if it was abandoned.

 The report was presented to Borden, who signed it on 5 January.
 Contract negotiations with the involved companies started immediately, leading to a deal in which the companies received a small lump sum for immediate cleanup of the sites, and were awarded the contract for the construction of the final locks on the Trent-Severn.
 A delegation of businessmen from Newmarket Board of Trade sent a resolution to complete construction.
 It was read in Parliament on 14 February 1912, but the government ignored the plea.
 The system was abandoned as-is, and it was not until 1924 that additional funds were provided to clean up the construction sites.

 The Holland River would, ultimately, host a canal system, but in a different location and for entirely different purposes.
 Starting in the 1920s, the Holland Marsh area, west of Newmarket on the western branch of the Holland River, began the construction of two large drainage canals on either side of the marsh area.
 These are referred to as the north and south canals.